BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 ## Grokking ngrok

-As you may already be aware, Microsoft Teams applications don't run in Teams.
-Tabs are implemented as web pages that can run anywhere on the Internet; Bots are web services that communicate with Teams via the Azure Bot Service.
-Other app features, such as task modules (dialog boxes) and messaging extensions, use the same mechanisms.
+First the shocking truth: Microsoft Teams applications don't run in Teams.
+OK maybe it's not shocking, but Teams applications are just regular web pages and web services that you can host anywhere on the Internet.
+Tabs and task modules (dialog boxes) are web pages; Bots and messaging extensions are web services.
+This allows developers to use their choice of web development stack, and to reuse code and skills.

-It's very handy to use ngrok when debugging these applications on your local computer.
+Web developers typically host a small web server on the same computer where they edit their code to run and debug their applications.
+For Microsoft Teams developers in particular, ngrok is very handy in this situation.
 Here's why:

 1. ngrok provides the encryption needed for https, which is required for Teams applications.
 It's set up using a trusted TLS certificate so it just works immediately in any web browser.